 Why do dogs lick?

 Licking is part of "doggy" culture.
-It keeps them clean and healthy - dogs saliva contains agents that can kill germs and heal wounds.
-Mothers will often lick their puppies genitals to stimulate urination and defecation.
-New mothers will then clean their genital areas.
-This eliminates any lingering scent that could attract predators.
+It keeps them clean and healthy - dogs’ saliva contains agents that can kill germs and heal wounds.
+Mothers will lick their puppies’ genitals to stimulate urination and defecation.
+They will also lick their puppies simply to clean them, thus eliminating any lingering scent that could attract predators.
 It can also be a way to explore their environment and investigate texture and taste or scent.

 What does it mean when a dog licks you?

-For a dog, licking is another form of communication.
-It can often be a sign of affection.
-In words, your dog is saying: “I like you.
-Let’s be friends!”
+For a domestic dog, licking their human can often be a way of showing affection.
 It also cements the bond between you and your dog.
-When a dog licks someone they like, their brains release feel-good chemicals called endorphins.
+When a dog licks someone they like, their brain releases feel-good chemicals.
 That person then becomes associated with a positive emotion, and vice versa.

 Why does my dog keep licking me?
 And is it unhygienic?

 Firstly, you don't know where their mouth has been.
 Dogs scavenge and eat all sorts of things on walks, including other animal faeces.
 Dogs use licking to clean themselves, and use their mouths to wash their private parts.
 Do you really want that tongue on your face?
 Or even on your lips?

 Parasites are another risk.
 If your dog licks your face, they could transmit things like ringworm.
-Parasites are treatable, but it's best to avoid them completely.
+Zoonotic diseases are usually treatable, but it's best to avoid them completely.

 In the majority of cases, licking is completely harmless.
 In fact, it's normally a good sign!
 It means that your dog likes you, and it's a really effective way of building up the natural bond between humans and their canine friends.
 However, as much as we love them, our dogs can still be a bit gross sometimes.
-Dogs lick each other poops.
-They lick their own bums.
-They sometimes lick other dogs bums.
-And then they could lick you!
-So always remember to wash your hands, and its best to avoid any doggy kisses on the lips!
+So always wash your hands, and remember, it's best to avoid any doggy kisses on the lips!